ARTICLE TABLE OF CONTENTS

 - Sales (SAP Sales Cloud)

-The CRM software market is forecasted to have a revenue of 40.26 billion U.S. dollars worldwide by the year 2023:
+The CRM software market is predicted to generate $40.26 billion worldwide by 2023:

-Along with its CRM cloud computing applications, SAP still offers an on-premise version of CRM applications with SAP S/4HANA for customer management.
+In addition to its CRM cloud applications, SAP offers an on-premise CRM application with SAP S/4HANA for customer management.

 The Odd Naming History of SAP